BrittanySchutrum/AverageRadialLengthCrossings-Spheroids/README.md

 To analyse the whole ROI set the inputs of theta_start to 0 and theta_end to 360 degrees.

 ## Usage
-Install **MATLAB**, JAVA and add the extension **Image Processing Toolbox** by Mathworks inside MATLAB (Home > Add-Ons > search for "Image Processing Toolbox").
+Install **MATLAB** (version R2023B or later recommended), JAVA and add the extension **Image Processing Toolbox** by Mathworks inside MATLAB (Home > Add-Ons > search for "Image Processing Toolbox").

-Once you have prepared your software, put all the following files into **your working directory**:
+Once you have prepared your software, put the following 3 files into **the directory you are working from**:

 * [AverageRadialLengthCrossings.m](https://github.com/BrittanySchutrum/AverageRadialLegnth-Spheroids/blob/main/AverageRadialLengthCrossings.m)
 * [ReadImageJROI.m](https://github.com/DylanMuir/ReadImageJROI/blob/master/ROIs2Regions.m)
 * [ROIs2Regions.m](https://github.com/DylanMuir/ReadImageJROI/blob/master/ROIs2Regions.m)

-To use the code you only need to *open* AverageRadialLengthCrossings.m
+To use the code you only need to *open* AverageRadialLengthCrossings.m.
+ReadImageJROI.m and ROIs2Regions.m do not need to be open but must be in the same directory (folder) as AverageRadialLengthCrossings.m

+Date of data creation: Imaging data used for code development was collected in 2019 with study results published in 2020 [Ling,L et.al.
+Avannced Functional Materials 2020](https://advanced.onlinelibrary.wiley.com/doi/full/10.1002/adfm.201910650).
+ROIs generated from these data sets for the nwe analysis were created in 2025.
+All Digiatal Phantoms generated 2024-2026.

 ## Inputs
 1. ROI file (.roi file type) from FIJI